poetaman/arttime/README.md

 3. Open new terminal or source your respective ``.zshrc`` or ``.bashrc`` again.
 4. Run command ``arttime``

+In future an installation script will be added to the project.

 # Troubleshooting
 - Some art does not render correctly?